+How vain is all beneath the skies!

 How transient every earthly bliss!

-How slender all the fondest ties That bind us to a world like this!
+How slender all the fondest ties

+That bind us to a world like this!

-The evening cloud, the morning dew.
+The evening cloud, the morning dew,

 The withering grass, the fading flower

-Of earthly hopes are emblems true- The glory of a passing hour.
+Of earthly hopes are emblems true-